jwcloud365/azure-secure-bicep/README.md

 ## Architecture Overview

 The infrastructure includes:
-- App Service (Frontend)
+- App Service (Frontend) with health endpoint for monitoring
-- Azure SQL Database (Backend)
+- Azure SQL Database (Backend) secured with private endpoints
-- Web Application Firewall (Application Gateway)
+- Web Application Firewall (Application Gateway) with custom health probes
+- Azure Key Vault for secret management and credential storage
-- Virtual Networks with subnet segregation
+- Virtual Networks with subnet segregation (Frontend and Backend)
-- Private Endpoints for secure connectivity
+- Private Endpoints for secure connectivity between components
-- Network Security Groups for traffic control
+- Network Security Groups for traffic control with least-privilege rules
-- Monitoring with Log Analytics and Application Insights
+- Monitoring with Log Analytics and diagnostic integration

 For a detailed architecture diagram, see [Architecture Diagram](./infra/Architecture-Diagram.md).